 The UK Government has announced that, with effect from 31st December 2020, the UK will be leaving EASA.
 There is clearly an implication for pilots studying for their commercial licences.
 The purpose of this blog is to advise on those implications.
-The advice is subtly different, depending on the likely date of issue of your CPL/IR.
+The advise is subtly different, depending on the likely date of issue of your CPL/IR.
+This is based on the advice from the CAA Brexit website

 Is your licence being issued in 2020?